-6. Configuring the project root directory for analysis
+5. Configuring the repository root directory for analysis

 By default, Codacy starts the analysis on the repository's root.
-However, you can set up a different project folder on which to start the analysis using a Codacy configuration file.
-This file needs to be named ".codacy.yaml" or ".codacy.yml" and must be placed in the project's root.
+However, you can set up a different repository folder on which to start the analysis using a Codacy configuration file.
+This file needs to be named ".codacy.yaml" or ".codacy.yml" and must be placed in the repository's root.

 See example below: